GO-Eratosthenes/dhdt/paper/paper.md

 The products generated from image matching are typically noisy.
 The error distribution has elements of normally distributed noise, but a large part of the sample can also have outliers.
-Typically sampling of the neighbourhood is used to clean such data, and these function can be found in [``displacement_filters``](https://dhdt.readthedocs.io/en/latest/modules.html#displacement-filters) and more generic in ``group\_statistics.py``.
+Typically sampling of the spatial neighbourhood is used to clean such data, and these function can be found in [``displacement_filters``](https://dhdt.readthedocs.io/en/latest/modules.html#displacement-filters) and more generic in ``group\_statistics.py``.
 Multiple displacement and velocity products over time create redundancy and make it possible to apply inversion.
 This results in harmonised and evenly sampled data.
 Such functions can be found in ``adjustment_geometric_temporal``.

-The spatial-temporal coupling of can be found in ``photohypsometric\_tools``.
+The spatial-temporal coupling of shadowboundary products can be found in ``photohypsometric\_tools``.
-Here scenes from different acquisition times and observation angles are combined together.
+Here scenes from different acquisition times and sun angles are combined together.
 For a better understanding of the wording used, a schematic is included in \autoref{fig:df-naming}.